-The scandalous true story of a grand passion requited with bitter consequences, An Invisible Woman is an impeccably acted picture about the adulterous affair that destroyed Charles Dickens’ marriage, the reputation of his young mistress and galvanized 19th Century England society.
+The scandalous true story of a grand passion requited with bitter consequences, The Invisible Woman is an impeccably acted picture about the adulterous affair that destroyed Charles Dickens’ marriage, the reputation of his young mistress and galvanized 19th Century England society.

 Starring Felicity Jones (Like Crazy) in an emotionally wrenching turn as Dickens’ kept woman, seventeen-year-old Nelly Ternan, a bright and charming young actress first drawn into the writer’s celebrity orbit and then later his heart, the picture is at once an examination of personal mores and an intimate treatise on the sacrifices and compromises of giving into forbidden love.
 The heart wants what it wants, and The Invisible Woman bottles and uncorks reserves of pent up passion, courtesy of both actors, particularly Jones, whose close-ups tell the entire story.